ClojureBridgeLondon/workshop-content-gitbook/new/strings/define-your-name.md

 <hr />

 > #### Note::Define some skills you have
-> Use another string to define some skills or experiences you have aquired
+> Use another string to define some skills or experiences you have acquired
 ```eval-clojure
 "Creating plans for world domination"
 ```